steven-p-walsh/agentd/README.md

 # agentd

-A simple Rust interface for interacting with local Large Language Models (LLMs) via file descriptor interfaces.
+A simple command-line tool for interacting with local Large Language Models (LLMs).
+Built in Rust with a focus on simplicity and performance.

 ## Features